-Take care of what you purchase as many of the oats brands sold in
+Take care of what you purchase as many of the brands sold in

 supermarkets are refined too.
 If it appears highly processed, with small

-particles of the grain with the oats tissue highly disrupted, then it
+particles of the grain with the tissues highly disrupted, then it

 If you are serious about being healthy, as we are, then considering purchasing a stone grinding mill, and making your own bread from healthy flour.